Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Application to fair division

-One reason is that Lone Divider can be modified to be not only fair but also \emph{symmetric}.
+This subsection proves Theorem \ref{thm:symmetric} regarding a symmetric proportional cake-cutting algorithm.
 A fair division algorithm is called \emph{symmetric} if the value each agent receives depends only on the valuations of the agents, and not on the order in which the algorithm processes them.
-In other words, if we run the algorithm, permute the agents, and run the algorithm again, every agent will have the same value in both runs.
+In other words, if we run the algorithm, permute the agents, and run the algorithm again, every agent has the same value in both runs.
 Most cake-cutting algorithms are not symmetric.
-For example, in the Lone Divider algorithm, agent \#1 (the divider) always receives exactly $1/n$ of the total value, while other agents may get more than $1/n$. \footnote{ It is assumed here that the agents answer the queries truthfully, based on their real value measure. } This might make the agents quarrel over who the divider will be.
-Selecting the divider by tossing a coin is not an acceptable solution, since cake-cutting algorithms aspire for fairness ex-post and not just ex-ante (ex-ante fairness can be attained trivially by giving the whole cake to an agent selected uniformly at random).
+For example, in Algorithm \ref{alg:lone-divider-general}, the cutter in step 1 (agent $a$) always receives exactly $1/n$ of the total value, while other agents may get more than $1/n$. \footnote{ It is assumed here that the agents answer the queries truthfully, based on their real value measure. } This might make the agents quarrel over who the cutter will be.
+One solution is to select the cutter uniformly at random.
+But is there a symmetric \emph{deterministic} algorithm?

 \citet{Manabe2010MetaEnvyFree} presented deterministic symmetric algorithms for two and three agents.
 The case $n\geq 4$ remained open until \citet{cheze2018don} presented a deterministic symmetric algorithm for any number of agents.
 Ch{\`e}ze mentions that the number of arithmetic operations required by his algorithm may be exponential in $n$, and asks whether there exists a deterministic symmetric algorithm in which the number of arithmetic operations required is polynomial in $n$.
-We answer his question in the affirmative by combining his algorithm with our Algorithm \ref{alg:weight} for minimum-weight envy-free matching.
+We answer his question in the affirmative by combining his algorithm with our Algorithm \ref{alg:minwgt} for minimum-cost envy-free matching.
 The combined algorithm is shown as Algorithm \ref{alg:symmetric-proportional}.
+The general scheme is similar to the Lone Divider method, but there are several important changes, which are explained below.

 The first change from Lone Divider is that the initial partition should be decided in a way that depends only on the valuations.
 This is done in step \ref{step:sp-lex} using lexicographic ordering.
-For example, if Alice cuts the cake at $0.3,0.7$, Bob cuts at $0.4,0.6$ and Carl at $0.2,0.6$, then the initial partition is Carl's partition, so $C_1 = [0,0.2]$ and $C_2=[0.2,0.6]$ and $C_3 = [0.6,1]$.